cchurch/api-docs/source/includes/_api_camera.md

 ## Get List of Cameras
 <!--===================================================================-->

 Returns an array of arrays with each sub-array representing a Camera available to the user.
-The `'service_status'` attribute is either to `'ATTD'` or `'IGND'`.
-If the service_status is `'ATTD'`, the camera is attached to a bridge.
-If the service_status is `'IGND'`, the camera is unattached from any bridge and is available to be attached
+The `'service_status'` attribute is set either to `'ATTD'`, `'IGND'`, `'IDLE'` or `'ERSE'`.
+If the `'service_status'` is `'ATTD'`, the camera is attached to a bridge.
+If the `'service_status'` is `'IGND'`, the camera is unattached from any bridge and is available to be attached.
+If the `'service_status'` is `'IGND'`, the camera will register but will not operate (unregistered bridges).
+The `'ERSE'` status is used to erase all camera data from the bridge

 > Request